 Third, there needs to be easy access to a change of scenery.
-If you have a person with you that can’t sit still, but you love the spot- you need to take a break!
+If you have a person with you who can’t sit still but loves the spot, you need to take a break!

 This can mean getting out of the sun to go shopping, get food, or even a cocktail!
 All of the best beaches have a spot to easily take a quick break at.

 Top 10 East Coast Australian Beaches

 10. Ellis Beach, QLD

 Ellis Beach is the northernmost beach on this list!
 Located above Cairns, this beach is a secluded hideaway with a few unique tendencies- landing it on this list.
 Ellis Beach has a wonderful break spot close by, Ellis Beach Bar and Grill.

 Who doesn’t love some barbeque after a swim?
 In addition, it is a local hidden gem.
 Being the most northern beach with lifeguards and jellyfish nets, it is about as far north on the east coast as you can safely swim!